imagej/imagej.github.io/_pages/cookbook/saving-and-exporting.md

 Bio-Formats
 -----------

-Files may also be exported to many file types using {% include bc content='Plugins|Bio-Formats|Bio-Formats Exporter'%}.
+Files may also be exported to many file types using {% include bc path='Plugins|Bio-Formats|Bio-Formats Exporter'%}.
 As of this writing, the supported file types are:

 -   Animated PNG
 -   AVI